Cinnamon Roasted Sweet Potatoes

 - Grease a large baking pan, set aside.

-- In a large bowl, toss cubed sweet potatoes with 2 TBS of melted coconut oil.
+- In a large bowl, toss cubed sweet potatoes with 2 TBS of melted butter.
 Stir until coated.

 - Add sea salt and stir until evenly distributed.